-Page 27 of 145 underlying disciplinary proceeding concludes, two commentators suggested that, in any disciplinary proceeding for which a temporary cease and desist order has been issued, the disciplinary proceeding should be conducted on an expedited basis.
-The NASD agrees with this suggestion and has proposed Rule 9290, which would require that in any disciplinary proceeding for which a temporary cease and desist order has been issued every hearing shall be held and every decision shall be rendered at the earliest possible time.
 The proposed rules provide Respondents with several opportunities to challenge a temporary cease and desist order.
-A Respondent may apply to the hearing panel to have the order modified, set aside, limited, or suspended, or the Respondent may challenge the order by filing an application for review with the SEC pursuant to Section 19 of the Exchange Act.13 A Respondent challenging an order, however, will not stay the effectiveness of the order, unless otherwise ordered by the Commission.
+A Respondent may apply to the hearing panel, pursuant to proposed Rule 9850, to have the order modified, set aside, limited, or suspended, or the Respondent may challenge the order by filing an application for review with the SEC pursuant to Section 19 of the Exchange Act.
+17 A Respondent challenging an order, however, will not stay the effectiveness of the order, unless otherwise ordered by the Commission.
 Two commentators raised a concern about the ability of a Respondent to appeal decisions issuing temporary cease and desist orders to the SEC because it was unclear whether temporary cease and desist orders are final disciplinary decisions of the NASD.
 NASD Regulation believes temporary cease and desist orders should be considered final and immediately effective decisions of the NASD and therefore should be able to be appealed to the SEC as soon as the orders are issued.
-A sentence has been added to proposed Rule 9870 to provide so expressly. (viii) Enforcement of Cease and Desist Orders 13 Section 19 of the Exchange Act provides for the appeal of final disciplinary sanctions imposed by self-regulatory organizations.
-Page 28 of 145 In order for temporary cease and desist orders, or permanent cease and desist orders issued pursuant to disciplinary proceedings conducted under the Rule 9200 Series or Rule 9300 Series, to have their full effect it is necessary to have a mechanism to enforce such orders and to be able to sanction members or associated persons that violate the orders.
-Consequently, the proposed rule change seeks to provide NASD Regulation with the authority to suspend or cancel a Respondent's membership or association if it is found, after a proceeding pursuant to the Rule 9510 Series,14 that a Respondent violated a temporary cease and desist order or a permanent cease and desist order.
-The proposed rule change provides that a proceeding to suspend or cancel a Respondent's association or membership for violating an order cannot be initiated unless it is authorized in writing by the President or Chief Operating Officer of NASD Regulation.15 This provision ensures that decisions that can have a significant impact on a Respondent are made only at the highest staff level.
-In addition, under the proposed rules, in any proceeding initiated pursuant to the Rule 9510 Series to sanction a member or associated person for violating a temporary or permanent cease and desist order, NASD Regulation would be required to specifically identify in the notice initiating the proceeding the provision of the temporary or permanent cease and desist order that is alleged to have been violated, and the notice must contain a statement of facts specifying the alleged violation.
-These provisions were included in response to a suggestion by a commentator. (ix) Report to Board of Directors 14 The Rule 9510 Series sets forth the procedures for summary and non-summary suspension, cancellation, bar, limitation, or prohibition.
-15 See Proposed Rule 9860.
+A temporary cease and desist order is issued after notice and an opportunity for a hearing and upon a finding by a preponderance of the evidence that a violation of a statutory provision or rule has occurred.
+The temporary cease and desist order is an "other fitting sanction" under Section 15A(b)(7) of the Act because the order directs a Respondent to cease from violating a rule, to cease specified violative conduct, and, as appropriate, to cease and desist from dissipating or converting assets.
+Further, a temporary cease and desist order is immediately effective and enforceable, and a Respondent that violates the terms of a disciplinary proceeding.
+The effectiveness of a permanent cease and desist order would not be stayed if the Respondent appeals the decision in the underlying disciplinary proceeding. temporary cease and desist order can have its membership or registration suspended or canceled. (viii) Enforcement of Cease and Desist Orders In order for temporary cease and desist orders, or permanent cease and desist orders issued pursuant to disciplinary proceedings conducted under the Rule 9200 Series or Rule 9300 Series, to have their full effect it is necessary to have a mechanism to enforce such orders and to be able to sanction members or associated persons that violate the orders.
+Consequently, the proposed rule change seeks to provide NASD Regulation with the authority to suspend or cancel a Respondent's membership or association if it is found, after a proceeding pursuant to the Rule 9510 Series, 18 that a Respondent violated a temporary cease and desist order or a permanent cease and desist order.
+The proposed rule change provides that a proceeding to suspend or cancel a Respondent's association or membership for violating an order cannot be initiated unless it is authorized in writing by the President or Chief Operating Officer of NASD Regulation.19 This provision ensures that decisions that can have a significant impact on a Respondent are made only at the highest staff level.
+In addition, under the proposed rules, in any proceeding initiated pursuant to the Rule 9510 Series to sanction a member or associated person for violating a temporary or permanent cease and desist order, NASD Regulation would be required to specifically 19 See Proposed Rule 9860.